QIICR/SlicerGCPSetup/README.md

 sudo vim /etc/X11/xorg.conf
 ```

-and insert the following lines including the BusID you retrieved earlier
+and insert the following `BusID` line using the BusID value you retrieved earlier into this Section:
 ```
 Section "Device"
    Identifier     "Device0"